admire-eurohpc/ic/README.md

 - margo     0.9.5
 - redis     6.2
 - hiredis   1.0.2
+- slurm     20.11.4

-In the following, it is supposed that the librarie need to be installed in `/usr/local`, adapt if necessary.
+In the following, it is supposed that the libraries need to be installed in `/usr/local`.

 ### Libfabric
 Get the release from: